layka-pacheco-classes/quick-intro-do-git-github/README.md

 git config --global user.email "YOUR-EMAIL"
 ```

-There are loads of more advance configurations, and you can check them [here](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration).
+There are loads of more advanced configurations, and you can check them [here](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration).
 However, having these two should get you going.
 Your can check that everything went through with the command below:

 ```
 git config --list